mcu-tools/mcuboot/boot/cypress/MCUBootApp/MCUBootApp.md

 `DEVICE` - is used to set a particular MPN for a platform since multiple MPNs are associated with one platform, for example:
 `PLATFORM=PSOC_062_1M DEVICE=CY8C6347BZI-BLD53`

-The next flags will be set by script in auto-generated makefile 'flashmap.mk':
+The next flags will be set by script in auto-generated makefile 'memorymap.mk':
 `MCUBOOT_IMAGE_NUMBER` - The number of images to be supported by the current build of MCUBootApp.
 `USE_OVERWRITE` - `0` - Use swap with Scratch upgrade mode, `1` - use Overwrite only upgrade.
 `USE_EXTERNAL_FLASH` - When set to `1`, it enables the external memory support on the PSoC™ 6 platform.
 This value is always set to `1` on CYW20829.
 `USE_HW_ROLLBACK_PROT` - When set to `1`, it enables the hardware rollback protection on the CYW20829 platform with Secure mode enabled.

-Adding `clean` to `make` will clean the build folder, and files boot/cypress/MCUBootApp/flashmap.mk and boot/cypress/platforms/cy_flash_pal/cy_flash_map.h  will be removed and re-generated.
+Adding `clean` to `make` will clean the build folder, and files boot/cypress/MCUBootApp/memorymap.mk and boot/cypress/platforms/memory/memorymap.h will be removed and re-generated.

 ### Programming solution